HIPAA Compliance Essentials for 2026

 Building Your HIPAA Compliance Program

-A strong HIPAA rule-keeping program requires work across five key areas.
+A strong HIPAA compliance program requires work across five key areas.
 Each step builds on the last.
 Follow them in order for the best results.

-Run a full risk check to find weak points in how your practice handles PHI.
-This is the required foundation of any rule-keeping program.
+Run a full risk check to find vulnerabilities in how your practice handles PHI.
+This is the required foundation of any compliance program.

 - List all systems where PHI is stored, sent, or accessed.